Registration Procedures - the Psychometric Entrance Test

 Timetable for Submitting Special Accommodations Requests

-NOTE: Those requesting special accommodations must register for the Psychometric Test and ensure that all the required documents reach NITE by mail or personal delivery no later than the registration deadline.
+NOTE: Those requesting special accommodations must register for the Psychometric Test and ensure that all the required documents reach NITE in one of the ways specified in the guidelines relating to submission of request for special test accommodations no later than the registration deadline.
 No appeals, updates or amendments to medical assessment documentation will be accepted after this deadline.

 It can take up to 25 working days to process your application once it has arrived.